sykesjd/pretty-good-todo/README.md

 ### Todo Rollover Behavior

-Like GoodTodo, this application rolls over undone todos from past days into the current day and deletes done todos that are older than 60 days.
-This action is performed at application startup and when the GET endpoint is invoked on a day after the last rollover.
+This application rolls over undone todos from past days into the current day like GoodTodo, and also deletes done todos that are older than 60 days.
+These actions are performed at application startup and when the GET endpoint is invoked on a day after the last rollover.

 ## Contents